surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.9.3 - April 19, 2023 =
+* Fix: Overflow issue with order bumps that have long titles.
+* Fix: Issue with price inputs in iOS Safari that contain decimals.
+* Fix: Permissions denied issue with switching between name your own price subscriptions.

 = 1.9.2 - April 10, 2023 =
 * Fix export links change for data export.
 * Fix issue with customer dashboard page styling missing if slide out cart is disabled.